EGO-Tech/starbase-ships/rigger/README.md

 - Transponder system with ping function
 - Two mining lasers on turrets that point towards asteroids with pulse and sweeping
 - Two ore collectors that point towards asteroids
-- Material scanner that will point to asteroids
+- Material scanner that will point towards asteroids
-- Approach and mine functions
+- Approach and auto mine functions
 - Two external and two internal resource bridges
 - Auto generator rate script with adjustable minimum rate
-- 16 T2 generators (with space for two more) with six T2 fuel chambers and 16 spare rods on racks
+- 16 T2 generators (plus space for two more) with six T2 fuel chambers and 16 spare rods on racks
 - Radiators that provide more than adequate cooling, with backup cooling using coolant
 - Eight medium and six small propellant tanks with 38,000,000 units of propellant
 - Estimated flight time of 6 hours and range of 3,000km